Maryland State Tort Claims

 - Fax: 1-877-764-9535

 The Travelers’ Boiler and Machinery Contact Center is managed 24 hours a day, 7 days a week.
 The contact center is staffed to respond immediately to any questions and schedule inspections.

 When calling the toll-free-number, the Call Center Representatives will ask for the following information:

 - Location(s) where the equipment is located, including zip code.

 - Name and contact information of the authorizing person for scheduling the inspection.

-- Please provide both mobile / office telephone numbers and email address for all contacts
+- Please provide both cell / office telephone numbers and email address for all contacts

 - Type of equipment requiring inspection